ljudje/zek/content/projects/4plus.md

 It started with four people filling graphics on a empty black canvas.
 Each artist uses his unique colour and uploads his graphics through a pre-made interface.
 Viewers could observe progress daily.

 The finished piece was printed and exhibited at the “Biennale des Jeunes Créateurs de l’Europe et de la Méditerrannée (BJCEM)” in May 2008.

-Created in cooperation with David Krančan and put together by Lovro Žitnik.
+<i> Created in cooperation with David Krančan and put together by Lovro Žitnik. </i>

 {{ spacer }} {{ spacer }}